Religion in pre-Islamic Arabia: Offerings and ritual sacrifice

 Thamudic petroglyphs from Wadi Rum, depicting a hunter, ibex, a camel and a rider on horseback.
 Camels were among the sacrificial animals in pre-Islamic Arabia.

 The most common offerings were animals, crops, food, liquids, inscribed metal plaques or stone tablets, aromatics, edifices and manufactured objects.
 Camel-herding Arabs would devote some of their beasts to certain deities.
 The beasts would have their ears slit and would be left to pasture without a herdsman, allowing them to die a natural death.

 Pre-Islamic Arabians, especially pastoralist tribes, sacrificed animals as an offering to a deity.
 This type of offering was common and involved domestic animals such as camels, sheep and cattle, while game animals and poultry were rarely or never mentioned.
 Sacrifice rites were not tied to a particular location though they were usually practiced in sacred places.
 Sacrifice rites could be performed by the devotee, though according to Hoyland, women were probably not allowed.
 The victim's blood, according to pre-Islamic Arabic poetry and certain South Arabian inscriptions, was also 'poured out' on the altar stone, thus forming a bond between the human and the deity.
 According to Muslim sources, most sacrifices were concluded with communal feasts.

 In South Arabia, beginning with the Christian era, or perhaps a short while before, statuettes were presented before the deity, known as slm (male) or slmt (female).

 Human sacrifice was sometimes carried out in Arabia.
 The victims were generally prisoners of war, who represented the god's part of the victory in booty, although other forms might have existed.

 Blood sacrifice was definitely practiced in South Arabia, but few allusions to the practice are known, apart from some Minaean inscriptions.

-Monotheism

-Pre-Islamic Arabia practiced various forms of polytheistic religion until the 4th century, when monotheism was introduced into the region and became largely prevalent by the 6th century, as is attested in texts like the inscriptions from Jabal Dabub, Ri al-Zallalah, and the Abd Shams inscription.